 As followers of God, the regular attenders and members of Eden Church pledge themselves to active participation in the life of the faith community as outlined in scripture (Acts 2:42-47).
 We are expected to worship regularly together and to participate often in the Lord’s supper.
 As God’s people, we are committed to pursue spiritual maturity and are called to live in a way that is honoring to Jesus Christ (Colossians 2:6-7; Philippians 1:27).
 We are expected to serve the needs of the local Church through the use of our spiritual gifts (1 Peter 4:10-11), our talents and our time.
 As followers of the Lord, we are expected to financially support the ministries of Eden Church as well as its ministries of benevolence to the world and we are obligated to work for the unity of the local church (Ephesians 4:1-3).
 We share in the responsibility to spur one another on to love and good deeds (Hebrews 10:24) as well as to help our fellow members turn away from sin and fully live as Jesus intended (James 5:19-20).

-In the scriptures we see four major themes that define the scope of life from the beginning of time until eternity.
+In the scriptures, we see four major themes that define the scope of life from the beginning of time until eternity.
 God created the heavens and the earth and declared God’s creation was good (Genesis 1& 2).
-God’s creation was corrupted by the entrance of sin and it’s destructive consequences in the world (Romans 5:12-21; Romans 8:19-23).
-This led to a brokenness between God and people, between humans with each other and even led to a disruption of the whole created order.
+God’s creation was corrupted by the entrance of sin and its destructive consequences in the world (Romans 5:12-21; Romans 8:19-23).
+This led to brokenness between God and people, between humans with each other, and even led to a disruption of the whole created order.
 Shortly after this corruption entered the world, God began working out a plan to bring Jesus Christ into the world in the fullness of time to correct this problem (Genesis 3:14-15; Luke 4:16-21).
-Jesus, the God-man, through his death and resurrection was able to redeem his people from the penalty of sin and offer them the hope of eternal life.
-Jesus left for heaven with a promise to return to complete the process of redemption and restore the world to a place of harmony, righteousness and glory (Revelation 21:1-5).
+Jesus, the God-man, through his death and resurrection, was able to redeem his people from the penalty of sin and offer them the hope of eternal life.
+Jesus left for heaven with a promise to return to complete the process of redemption and restore the world to a place of harmony, righteousness, and glory (Revelation 21:1-5).